cozy/cozy-move/README.md

 You can run tests with `mix test`.
 It requires `chromedriver`, which can be installed on Ubuntu with `sudo apt install chromium-chromedriver`.

-Running the tests will create screenshots in the `test/screenshots/actual` directory.
-They can be compared to a version stored in `test/screenshots/expected` with the script `test/screenshots/compare.sh`.
+Running the tests will create screenshots in the `test/screenshots` directory.
+The CI will upload them to [Argos CI](https://www.argos-ci.com/) in order to compare them to a reference.

 ## Building release